yelsky-s/Articles-classifier/README.md

 # Articles-classifier
  Scientific publications usually specialize in a relatively broad topics, like internal medicine, particle physics, biology etc. Readers of those publications are often interested in a narrower subject of respective topics (which can be subcategorized further).
-  This project attempts to sub-categorize broader geoscience publications topics from 2 publications: Geology and Journal of Hydrology, based on each individual article's abstract it recent issues of those journals.
+  This project attempts to sub-categorize broader geoscience publications topics from 2 publications: Geology and Journal of Hydrology, based on each individual article's abstract in recent issues of those journals.
   Algorithm uses python NLTK and Gensim (LDA - Latent Dirichlet Allocation) packages.

 Article from web_classifier.ipynb file: